-- Better preparing learners for solo driving through extended learning. - Protecting probationary drivers by keeping them out of higher risk situations. - Motivating probationary drivers to adopt safer behaviour and to drive within the law.
+- preparing learners for solo driving through extended learning - protecting probationary drivers by keeping them out of higher risk situations - motivating probationary drivers to drive more safely and within the law.

-You will need to complete three licence stages before obtaining a full licence (or two stages for older drivers):
+You will need to complete three steps before obtaining a full licence (or two stages for older drivers):

-- The first stage is an extended learner period of at least 12 months during which you must complete at least 120 hours of supervised driving experience, documented in the Learner Log Book at the back of this handbook. - After passing your probationary licence test you must then complete a one year P1 probationary licence period followed by a three year P2 probationary period, with special rules. - This three stage Graduated Licensing System is designed to help address the crash profile of new drivers, as shown in the diagram on page 6. - If you are 21 or older when you apply for a probationary licence you will only need to complete two licence stages before obtaining a full licence, the learner period followed by the three year P2 probationary licence period.
+- The first step is an extended learner period of at least 12 months during which you must complete at least 120 hours (including 10 hours of driving at night) of supervised driving experience, documented in the Learner Log Book at the back of this book. - After passing your probationary licence test you must then complete a one year P1 probationary licence period followed by a three year P2 probationary period, with special rules. - This three step Graduated Licensing System is designed to reduce the number of crashes amongst new drivers.
+The diagram on page 7 shows how risky the first years can be. - If you are 21 or older when you apply for a probationary licence you will only need to complete two steps before obtaining a full licence, the learner period followed by the three year P2 probationary licence period.
 Also you will have a shorter minimum learner permit period (six months if aged 21 to 24 years or three months if 25 years or older).